-- Too high set value on the automatic heating control. - Enter menu 1.1 (temperature) and reduce the offset heating curve.
-If the room temperature is only high in cold weather the curve slope in menu 1.9.1 "heating curve" needs adjusting down. - External switch for changing room temperature activated. - Check any external switches.
+- Too high set value on the automatic heating control. - Enter menu 1.1 "temperature" and reduce the offset heating curve.
+If the room temperature is only high in cold weather, the curve slope in menu 1.9.1 - "heating curve" may need to be adjusted downwards. - External switch for changing room temperature activated. - Check any external switches.